 What is small talk?

 Small talk is a type of polite conversation about unimportant or uncontroversial things.
 In English, small talk is used as a polite greeting, a conversation starter, or a way to start to get to know someone.
-Small talk is different in different cultures.
+Small talk can vary in different cultures.
 Questions that are normal and natural in your language might be impolite in another language.

 So, now you might be wondering:

-What is okay to say and ask in English when we first meet someone?
+What is okay to ask when we first meet someone?

 Common small talk topics (with examples in parenthesis) include:

-- current events and news (“Did you hear that Oprah might run for president?”)
+- current events and news (Did you hear about…?)

 Note: be careful when bringing up current events and news.
 Politics and religion can be sensitive topics.

-Next: Small Talk: What are your plans for the weekend?
+Next: Small Talk, Part 2 What are your plans for the weekend?

-If you want to read more about small talk or small talk for business, check out 7 English Small Talk Topics for Starting Friendly Conversations or 4 Ways That Small Talk Improves Business English Conversation.
+To learn more about small talk, check out the following article by Yuliya Geikhman on FluentU: 7 English Small Talk Topics for Starting Friendly Conversations or this one by EMMAS: 4 Ways That Small Talk Improves Business English Conversation.